SimonHLawrence/SinteziloUI/README.md

 ## ParameterGroupViewModel

-For each group of parameters, either create a view model explicitly for each paramater, or use the convenience ininitializer to create these automatically.
+For each group of parameters, either create a view model explicitly for each parameter, or use the convenience ininitializer to create these automatically.
 In the latter case a dictionary of parameter addresses and corresponding arrays of points of interest can be provided for scale labelling.